Musculoskeletal injuries in tennis

 • Possibly the second most frequently affected area is the spine.
 Playing tennis subjects the spine to hyperflexion, hyperextension, and rotation, which often cause various types of injuries.

-• Other joints, such as ankles, knees, feet, and hips, will also be subjected to overload and therefore experience various injuries.
+• Other joints, such as ankles, knees, feet, and hips, are also subjected to overload and therefore experience various injuries.

 Figure 1: Different phases of service